JumpstartLab/problem_solving/solutions/taranto_simon/exercise_1_questions.markdown

   and second chars.
 * we really want to grab the last letter and make it first, then grab the second to last letter and make it second from the front.
 Inject!

+## Problem 2
+Design an algorithm and write code to remove the duplicate characters in a string without using .uniq
+* let's just get started and make the basic structure.